OxHainan/cloak-docs/docs/source/develop-cloak-smart-contract/compiler.rst

 ====================
 **Code Generator** generates a verifier contract :math:`V` and a private contract :math:`F`.
 The former is deployed in the blockchain to verify the result and update the state.
-The latter is deployed in the TEE to execute confidential transaction (CT) and  Multi-Party Transaction (MPT).
+The latter is deployed in the TEE to execute private transaction (PRT) and  Multi-Party Transaction (MPT).
 In our implementation, we use the SGX to build a trusted execution environment.

 The generated public contract is as follows: